georgeflanagin/anagrammatic/README.md

 `['a', 'b', 'c', 'e', 'i',  'l', 'm',
    'n', 'r', 's', 't', 'u', 'v', 'y']`

-The approach taken in this program is a weakened implementation of Knuth's *Algorithm X*, described in detail in
+The approach taken in this program is a modified implementation of Knuth's *Algorithm X*, described in detail in
 [this 2000 paper](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf), and
 in summary form in the [Wikipedia article](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X).

-Anagrammar's approach is identical: each option (word) we examine is removed as we go, and we are left with a smaller exact cover problem, the remainder.
+Anagrammar's approach is identical: each option (word) we examine is removed as we go, and we are left with a smaller exact cover problem.
 If we are eventually left with a null set, then we have found an anagram.
-The options are construed to be words in some dictionary, and if our residual (Knuth's term) cannot be spanned by the remaining options, then this branch was a dead end, and we go back to consider other options.
+The options are construed to be words in some dictionary, and if our residual (Knuth's term for the remainder) cannot be spanned by the remaining options, then this branch was a dead end, and we go back to consider other options.

-I borrowed the primitive calculations from Martin Schweitzer (@martinschweitzer on github) by assigning the letters of the alphabet to the 26 smallest prime numbers.
-This legerdemain eliminated the shuffling and sorting of the letters through string operations, and the entire calculation is reduced to integer arithmetic.
-If this approach is unfamiliar, five minutes spent reviewing [the fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) will clear it up for you.
+I borrowed the primitive representation from Martin Schweitzer (@martinschweitzer on github) by assigning the letters of the alphabet to the 26 smallest prime numbers.
+This legerdemain eliminated the shuffling and sorting of the letters through string operations, and the entire analysis is reduced to integer arithmetic --- something that computers are good at.
+If the approach is unfamiliar, no more than five minutes spent reviewing [the fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) will clear it up for you.